fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-agentless.md

 ### Commands.conf

-The **commands.conf** file contains information how command_checks are triggered by Icinga2.
+The **commands.conf** file contains information how CheckComma are triggered by Icinga2.
 Since the explaination of all check_commands is out of scope of this codelab, simple restore the previously saved commands.conf file into the conf.d/ directory and we are fine here.

 ```
 sudo cp /etc/icinga2/conf.d.backup/commands.conf /etc/icinga2/conf.d/commands.conf